-1.2 Policies and processes for, and an indication of the extent to which the bank makes use of on and off balance sheet netting.
+1.2 Policies and processes for, and an indication of the extent to which the bank makes

 Bank has put in place Board approved policy on Credit Risk Mitigation and Collateral Management, covering credit risk mitigation techniques used by the Bank for both risk management and capital computation purposes.
-The Bank has a separate collaterals valuation policy that forms the basis for valuation of collaterals.
+The Bank has separate norms/guidelines in place for collateral valuation that forms the basis for valuation of collaterals.

-1.3 Policies and processes for collateral valuation and management
+1.3 Process for collateral valuation and management